o0ragman0o/EmrifySC/SmartContracts/audit.md

     - [x]  Declare and implement a boolean return value.
 Fixed in 2137139
 - [x] Fix invalid import paths introduced in 2137139.
 Fixed in 588f42c.

+Sixth Review
+- [ ] This contract can be replaced by a lock mapping in the `HIT` contract along with a locking function and lock test in the transfer function

 ## TokenDistribution.sol